SreeDharshan-GJ/memory-utility-networks/README.md

 ---

-## Usage Restrictions
+## Intellectual Property

+Copyright © 2026 Sree Dharshan G J

+All Rights Reserved.

-This repository is provided for academic review and research discussion.
+This repository is provided for academic review and research discussion purposes only.

-All rights are reserved by the author.

-For collaboration, licensing inquiries, or research partnerships, please contact the author directly.
+For collaboration, licensing, or research inquiries, please contact the author directly.

----

-## Intellectual Property Notice

-Copyright (c) 2026 Sree Dharshan G J

-All rights reserved.

-The concepts, experimental methodology, architecture design, and implementation details presented in this repository constitute original research work.

-No permission is granted to copy, reproduce, redistribute, modify, commercialize, or create derivative works from this repository without explicit written permission from the author.

 ---